-Informing the regional framework for freight policy is the understanding that the Portland -Vancouver region is a globally competitive international gateway and domestic hub for commerce.
+Informing the regional framework for freight policy is the understanding that the Portland-Vancouver region is a globally competitive international gateway and domestic hub for commerce.
 The multimodal freight transportation network is a foundation for economic activities, and we must strategically maintain, operate and expand it in a timely manner to ensure a vital and healthy economy.

 The Regional Freight Strategy addresses the needs for freight through-traffic as well as regional freight movements, and access to employment and industrial areas, and commercial districts.
 The Regional Freight Network Concept contains policy and strategy provisions to develop and implement a coordinated and integrated freight network that helps the region's businesses attract new jobs and remain competitive in the global economy.
-The transport and distribution of freight occurs via the regional freight networks and terminal facilities.
-The concept in Figure 3-31 shows the components of the regional freight system and their relationships.
+The transport and distribution of freight occurs via the regional freight network, a combination of interconnected publicly and privately owned networks and terminal facilities.
+The concept in Figure 3.30 shows the components of the regional freight system and their relationships.

-Figure 3-31 Regional freight network concept
+Figure 3.30: Regional freight network concept